sag333ar/HiveFlutterKit/lib/ux/three_speak_ux/three_speak_docs/userfeed.md

 🛠️ Note:
 - You don't need to manually navigate to UserChannelScreen in most cases.
-- The ThreeSpeakFeedList component already includes a default implementation for the onTapAuthor callback.
+- The ThreeSpeakVideoFeed component already includes a default implementation for the onTapAuthor callback.
 - If no custom onTapAuthor function is provided, it will automatically open the UserChannelScreen with the tapped author's profile avtar.

 ## Tab Structure

 ### 1. 🎥 Videos Tab
-- Displays user's video content using `ThreeSpeakFeedList`
+- Displays user's video content using `ThreeSpeakVideoFeed`
 - Smart layout switching (grid/list)
 - Direct video playback integration
 - Optimized thumbnail loading